Skilled, educated, and washing dishes: How Italy squanders migrant talent

 Meloni, who has drafted tougher asylum rules since taking office six months ago, has also said she will increase channels for legal migration, though no concrete steps have been taken.

-The prime minister’s office and the labour ministry declined to comment for this article.
+The prime minister’s office and the labor ministry declined to comment for this article.

 Meloni rejects the idea that more migrant workers are the answer to Italy’s economic problems.